openpreserve/plato/_README.md

 Plato is for:

-* Content holders? (specify if possible)
+* Content holders
-* Preservation experts? (specify if possible)
+* Preservation experts
 * Institutions that would like to ... (be as specific as possible)

 ## Features and roadmap

 ### Version 4.4

+* Policy aware
+* Content profiles
-* Generation of Preservation Action Plan template
+* Integration of myExperiment
+* Connects to repositories via Data Connector API and Plan Management API
 * Read only view for public plans
+* Deploy of executable Preservation Action Plan

 ### Roadmap